If you’re cutting the cord and hoping to keep some premium content in your life, HBO Max could be a great addition to your streaming TV subscriptions.

 The subscription streaming market is quickly becoming very crowded.
 HBO is joining major companies like Disney, Amazon and Apple in a race to capitalize on revenue opportunities provided by consumers who are eager to ditch traditional cable television.

 Is the original content from HBO Max enough to differentiate itself from the other services?
-And is it enough to justify charging $14.99 per month when competitors like Disney and Apple are asking for less than half of that with new streaming services?
+And is it enough to justify charging upwards of $14.99 per month when competitors like Disney and Apple are asking for less than half of that with new streaming services?

 Answers to these questions are likely to determine the fate of HBO’s latest venture.